 Keep Breakfast Simple

 If we are not careful, we will get slowed down with breakfast.
 Too many choices, what to eat, everyone wants something different.
-Breakfast can become a distraction and slow the your morning routine down.
+Breakfast can become a distraction and slow your morning routine down.

 Recommended for you: How to get your kids to school on-time every day